Food Production

 Highlights: Recent farm and farmland losses are most striking in the Austin MSA and far northeast part of the region.
 The first chart shows that, across the region, farmland decreased by 6.6% from 2012 to 2022.
 However, this loss has been experienced unevenly across the region.
 Between 2012 and 2022, farmland acreage increased in six counties, mostly in the northern part of the region (Falls, Bell, Coryell, San Saba, Lee, Lampasas).
 Falls County experienced the greatest increase at 27.6%.
 Conversely, farmland decreased by more than 10% in nine counties, including the entire Austin MSA (Hays, Bastrop, Williamson, Travis, Caldwell, Mills, Gillespie, Burnet, Freestone).

-The second chart shows that Central Texas lost nearly 1,800 of its farms from 2012 to 2022—a 5% drop. again, losses and gains were experienced unevenly across the region.
+The second chart shows that Central Texas lost nearly 1,800 of its farms from 2012 to 2022—a 5% drop.
+Again, losses and gains were experienced unevenly across the region.
 Between 2012 and 2022, the number of farms increased in eight counties, mostly in the western part of the region (San Saba, Coryell, Gillespie, Llano, Milam, Lampasas, Fayette, Mills).
 San Saba County increased by the greatest margin at 16.3%.
 The number of farms decreased by more than 10% in six counties, mostly in the Austin MSA (Hays, Travis, Caldwell, Limestone, Freestone, Bastrop).

 Hays County experienced both the greatest drop in acreage and number of farms: 41.9% and 34.7%, respectively.